signaes/code-challenge/README.md

 ## Instructions in your README

-Describe in README.md file important instructions, for example.
+Describe in README.md file important instructions, for example:

 * How to compile/start your program.
 * How to use the resources